 Please note: During the beginning of the semester there may be longer wait times due to the high volume of students getting new ID cards.
 To avoid longer lines, you can also upload your own selfie that will go onto your campus ID card.
 Make sure to read the photo upload information so that your photo is accepted.

 For Orientation, you can park in the West 1 or West 2 parking lots in unrestricted spaces, but you will need to get a parking hang tag by the end of the first week of classes so that you don’t get ticketed.
-You can purchase a parking permit online or you can do it in person at the Parking and Card Office.
+You can purchase a parking permit online or you can do it in person at the Parking and Transportation Office.
 Passes are $20 and you will need to provide your driver’s license number and know your car’s make, model, and license plate number.

 If you don’t have a meal plan, you can also put “dining dollars” on the card to purchase food tax-free in the dining areas on campus.
 We highly recommend it!